jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 8. 8-binary_tree_postorder.c - Goes through a binary tree using postorder traversal.

 9. 9-binary_tree_height.c - Measures the height of a binary tree.

+10. 10-binary_tree_depth.c - Measures the depth of a binary tree from a given node.